masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   console.log('Plz, come after 3 seconds')
 }
 ```
-but these two lines will display first because of asynchronous function 'setTimeout'.
+but these two lines will display first because of using asynchronous function **setTimeout**.
 Parallelly Javascript will continue its execution and Javascript engine will do it's jobs in the background.
 So, will see first these two messages.

 **Boss calling employee**,

 **Plz, come after 3 seconds**.

-Secondly, it will display **"Hurray!
-I am here after 3 seconds"** after 3 seconds.
+And second we will see **"Hurray!
+I am here after 3 seconds"** message after 3 seconds.

 **Did you see the shining parts are on the above codes?
 Let's find out the sun.**

-Imagine your are fetching huge size of dB request from backend API in replace of setTimeout() method. i.e. 'fetch()'.
-You have to wait for full response but in between the times there make no sense to postponed other stuffs as because the software will become slow even it can be night ghost if numerious fetch request happen in an application.
+Imagine your are fetching huge size of dB request from backend API using **fetch()** method instead of **setTimeout()** method.
+You have to wait for full dB response but in between the times there make no sense to postponed other stuffs as because the software will become slow even it can be night ghost if numerious fetch request happen in an application.

 **Using callback you have triggered an action.**